wilfreddenton/udp-hole-punching/README.md

 [![preview](http://i.imgur.com/YF7TMBH.png)](https://youtu.be/FHZ-oEfpi9k)

 Click the above image to watch a youtube video of the chat app in action.
+The terminal in the top right hand corner is SSHed into a VPS which runs the rendezvous server.
+The terminal in the bottom right is the terminal UI.
+The web app on the left is the GUI.

 ## Install